pstolarz/OneWireNg/README.md

 ## Parasite powering

+**Bit-banging drivers**

-The library supports two modes of providing a direct voltage source on the 1-wire bus for parasitically powered slaves:
+For bit-banging type of drivers, the library supports two modes of providing a direct voltage source on the 1-wire bus for parasitically powered slaves:

 1. If platform's GPIO set to the high-state (in the output mode) is able to serve as a voltage source, the library may leverage this trait.
 The master